torch2424/picoDeploy/README.md

 For Icons and Backgrounds of builds, please refer to the [Electron Builder Icons Guide](https://www.electron.build/icons).
 I know it sates that for the Icons on Linux, it can optionally share the same Icon as macOS.
 However, It gave me strange builder errors, and I highly suggest just adding your linux icon as `resources/icons/512x512.png`.
 Like it states in the guide.

-For any additional help, I'd highly suggest looking through the [Electron Builder Documentation](https://www.electron.build/), for anything you may be trying to acheive.
+For any additional help, I'd highly suggest looking through the [Electron Builder Documentation](https://www.electron.build/), for anything you may be trying to achieve.

 # Building and Deploying for Android